Dent railway station: History

 The station was designed by the Midland Railway's company architect John Holloway Sanders and opened in 1877.
 It was closed in May 1970, but was reopened by British Rail in 1986 following a campaign to maintain regular stopping services along the line.
-Initial consideration had been given to siting a station for the valley at Dent Head, further to the south and adjacent to the road running over Gayle Moor towards Hawes and Ingleton; however, this was ruled out in favour of the current location, as it would have been nearly twice as far from Dent village.

 During the 1970s, the station was rented out to Barden School in Burnley as an outdoor pursuits centre, providing accommodation for pupils whilst they participated in courses including pot holing, caving, geology and map reading.

-On weekdays, there were formerly five trains in each direction, with six each way on Saturdays and three each way on Sundays.
-In addition, DalesRail services operated on summer Sundays from Blackpool North and Preston to Carlisle, with one journey in each direction.
-Northbound trains terminated at either Appleby or Armathwaite until the end of March 2017, as the Armathwaite to Carlisle section was closed whilst the damaged embankment at Eden Brows was repaired.
-Services through to the terminus at Carlisle resumed on 31 March 2017.